wireapp/wire-server/docs/reference/provisioning/scim-via-curl.md

   "displayName" : "The Nick"
 }'
 ```

-The `externalId` is used to construct a 'SAML.UserRef'.
-If it looks like an email
+The `externalId` is used to construct a saml identity.
+Two cases are
-address, the constructed 'SAML.UserRef' will have `nameid-format:emailAddress`,
-otherwise the format will be `unspecified`.
+currently supported:

+1. `externalId` contains a valid email address.
+The SAML `NameID` has
+the form `<NameID
+Format="urn:oasis:names:tc:SAML:1.1:nameid-format:emailAddress">me@example.com</NameID>`.
+2. `externalId` contains anything that is *not* an email address.
+The
+SAML `NameID` has the form `<NameID
+Format="urn:oasis:names:tc:SAML:1.1:nameid-format:unspecified">...</NameID>`.

-*It is important to configure your SAML provider to use `nameid-format:emailAddress` or `unspecified`.
+*NOTE: It is important to configure your SAML provider to use
+`nameid-format:emailAddress` or `nameid-format:unspecified`.
 Other
 nameid formats are not supported at this moment*.